If You Haven’t Used A Dethatcher, You’re Doing It Wrong

 How I tested the Greenworks Cordless Dethatcher

 It’s really quite simple – I just took it through my yard.
-I dethatch a couple of times per year and have a ton of experience using both the Greenworks corded electric dethatcher and other dethatchers like the Sun Joe dethatcher.
+I dethatch a couple of times per year and have a ton of experience using both the corded electric dethatcher and other dethatchers like the Sun Joe dethatcher.
 I have even done a nice side-by-side comparison of those two.

 Since I have used these so many times, I have a nice pattern I do in my yard that helps me evaluate the performance of each of these.
 This was my first time using a cordless dethatcher, so it felt refreshingly different and more convenient than when I used the corded versions.